 Sugar Coated Fried Dough Recipe

-Light, airy fried dough, golden brown and coated in a generous layer of sugar.
-Perfect for a sweet treat any time of day.
+Light, airy, and golden-brown fried dough, dusted with a generous coating of sugar.
+Perfect for breakfast, dessert, or a sweet snack.

 Ingredients: